eunjae-lee/rlt/README.md

 This will switch to `<branch_name>`.
 If the branch does not exist, then it will create it.

+And it automatically stashes uncommitted changes including untracked files switching to other branch.
+When coming back, it automatically unstashes it.

 ## Configuration

 The great power in rlt comes from configuration, using ERB syntax in YAML.